OrangeReaper/homeassistant/README.md

 All the automations included in this repository are working with Hass.io (Home Assistant 2020.12.1) and are provided for information and guidance and with no guarantees; They are updated as and when I add or modify my home assistant implementation at home.

-Prior to introducing [Home Assistant](https://home-assistant.io) into my home I was using [Lightwave RF Gen 1](https://www.home-assistant.io/components/lightwave/) hub with various switches and lighting control (described below) around the house; I also had a [Tuya](https://www.home-assistant.io/components/tuya/) compatible HowiseAcc Smart WiFi Power Strip; these have been integrated into my Home Assistant powered system.
+Prior to introducing [Home Assistant](https://home-assistant.io) into my home I was using [Lightwave RF Gen 1](https://www.home-assistant.io/components/lightwave/) hub with various switches and lighting control (described below) around the house; I also had a [Tuya](https://www.home-assistant.io/components/tuya/) compatible HowiseAcc Smart WiFi Power Strip; these have been integrated into my Home Assistant system.

 Home assistant runs on a Raspberry Pi 3+ with a Z-Wave USB Adapter (Aeon Labs Z‐Stick Gen5) to allow the Pi to act as a Z-Wave Hub.